Jiteshkumar-1703/Adaptive_Noise_Cancellation/README.md

-#Adaptive Noise Cancellation using Adaptive Filters (MATLAB)
-📌 Overview

-This project implements an Adaptive Noise Cancellation (ANC) framework in MATLAB to remove noise from real-world signals using adaptive filtering techniques.
-The system evaluates and compares three widely used adaptive algorithms — LMS, NLMS, and RLS — based on their noise reduction performance, convergence behavior, and stability.

-The project focuses on practical signal processing, not textbook-only demonstrations, and uses realistic noise conditions such as power-line interference and random noise.

-🎯 Objectives

-Design an adaptive noise cancellation system using MATLAB

-Implement and compare:

-Least Mean Squares (LMS)

-Normalized LMS (NLMS)

-Recursive Least Squares (RLS)

-Evaluate algorithms using quantitative metrics

-Analyze convergence speed, stability, and computational complexity

-🧠 System Description

-The ANC system operates using two inputs:

-Primary Input (d[n]): Desired signal corrupted by noise

-Reference Input (x[n]): Noise reference correlated with the noise in the primary input

-The adaptive filter estimates the noise component, which is subtracted from the primary input to obtain a cleaned output signal.

-🧩 Algorithms Implemented
-1. Least Mean Squares (LMS)

-Simple and computationally efficient

-Convergence depends heavily on step size (μ)

-Sensitive to input signal power

-2. Normalized LMS (NLMS)

-Normalizes step size using input signal power

-Improved stability and faster convergence compared to LMS

-3. Recursive Least Squares (RLS)

-Fastest convergence

-Excellent noise cancellation performance

-Higher computational complexity and memory usage

-📁 Project Structure
-Adaptive_Noise_Cancellation/
-│
-├── data/
-│   ├── clean_signal.mat
-│   ├── noisy_signal.mat
-│   └── noise_reference.mat
-│
-├── algorithms/
-│   ├── lms_filter.m
-│   ├── nlms_filter.m
-│   └── rls_filter.m
-│
-├── metrics/
-│   ├── snr_calc.m
-│   ├── mse_calc.m
-│
-├── main.m
-└── README.md

-📊 Performance Metrics

-The following metrics are used for evaluation:

-Signal-to-Noise Ratio (SNR)
-Measures noise reduction effectiveness

-Mean Square Error (MSE)
-Indicates steady-state performance

-Convergence Behavior
-Observed through error signal evolution
+# Adaptive Noise Cancellation using Adaptive Filters (MATLAB)

+## 📌 Overview
+This project presents the design and implementation of an **Adaptive Noise Cancellation (ANC) framework** in MATLAB for removing noise from real-world signals using adaptive filtering techniques.
+The framework implements and systematically compares three widely used adaptive algorithms — **Least Mean Squares (LMS), Normalized Least Mean Squares (NLMS), and Recursive Least Squares (RLS)** — based on their **noise reduction performance, convergence behavior, stability, and computational complexity**.

+The project focuses on **practical signal processing scenarios** rather than idealized textbook examples and incorporates **realistic noise conditions**, such as **power-line interference and random noise**, to evaluate algorithm effectiveness.

+---

+## 🎯 Objectives
+- Design and implement an adaptive noise cancellation system using MATLAB
+- Implement and compare the following adaptive filtering algorithms:
+  - Least Mean Squares (LMS)
+  - Normalized Least Mean Squares (NLMS)
+  - Recursive Least Squares (RLS)
+- Evaluate algorithm performance using **quantitative metrics**
+- Analyze **convergence speed, stability, and computational complexity**

+---

+## 🧠 System Description
+The adaptive noise cancellation system operates using two input signals:

+- **Primary Input (d[n])**
+  Desired signal corrupted by additive noise

+- **Reference Input (x[n])**
+  Noise reference signal correlated with the noise present in the primary input

+The adaptive filter estimates the noise component using the reference input and subtracts it from the primary input to produce a **cleaned output signal**.
+Filter coefficients are continuously updated to minimize the error signal.

+---

+## 🧩 Algorithms Implemented

+### 1. Least Mean Squares (LMS)
+- Simple and computationally efficient algorithm
+- Convergence strongly depends on the choice of step size (μ)
+- Sensitive to variations in input signal power

+---

+### 2. Normalized Least Mean Squares (NLMS)
+- Step size normalized using input signal energy
+- Improved numerical stability compared to LMS
+- Faster and more consistent convergence

+---

+### 3. Recursive Least Squares (RLS)
+- Fastest convergence among implemented algorithms
+- Superior noise cancellation performance
+- Higher computational and memory requirements

+---

+## 📁 Project Structure